-At June 30, 2020, the City reported \$3,419,339 as the net pension liability of the Police and Firefighters' Pension Plan.
+At June 30, 2021, the City reported \$3,419,339 as the net pension liability of the Police and Firefighters' Pension Plan.
 The City is 100% liable for the amount.

-The net pension liability for the Plan was measured as of July 1, 2018 presumed to equal to June 30, 2018.
+The net pension liability for the Plan was measured as of July 1, 2018.
 The amount was determined by actuarial valuation as of that date.
-The City has not updated the liability amount or performed another actuarial study for June 30, 2019
+The City has not updated the liability amount or performed another actuarial study for June 30, 2021; however, the City did receive a report date July 1, 2021 indicating a reduction of approximately 1,255,000 that will be applied in the subsequent year.

-For the year ended June 30, 2020, the City did not recognize pension expense related to the Police and Firefighter's Pension Plan beyond fiduciary benefits paid.
+For the year ended June 30, 2021, the City did not recognize pension expense related to the Police and Firefighter's Pension Plan beyond fiduciary benefits paid.

 No deferred outflows of resources or deferred inflows of resources were calculated by the actuary based on differences between actual and expected experience, changes of assumption, net difference between projected and actual earnings on pension investments, and there were no changes in proportions.
-The only deferred outflows are presumed to be contributions after the measurement date, in the amount of \$809,140, which will be applied to the subsequent year.
+The only deferred outflows are presumed to be contributions after the measurement date, in the amount of \$1,347,006 over the period of three years since the most recent actuarial report, which will be applied to the subsequent year.